 4. How should I dress for a first date?

 When planning a first date outfit, it can be tempting to set your phasers to 'stunning’ and leave it at that.
 However, comfort is just as important as glamour.
 After all, if you’re aiming for relaxed and confident, you don’t want to wear something restrictive that you’ll be tugging at all night!
 Bustle’s Julia Friedman recommends that less is more: pick a favourite feature and wear something that highlights only that and don't forget to suit your outfit to the venue!4

 Need more ideas for first date outfits?
 Learn what to wear on a first date here

 5. Is the first date always a big deal?

 Quite simply?
 No!
 While it is certainly true that your first date with someone can be the start of something wonderful, it’s also worth remembering that your relationship is just getting started – even if you’ve already chatted online.
 Indeed, many daters prefer to start with a casual first meeting, designed to test any mutual attraction.
-If that’s your case, it’s perfectly fine to meet for a quick coffee (the preferred first date for 61% of our female members5).
+If that’s your case, it’s perfectly fine to meet for a quick coffee (the preferred first date for 83% of our members5).